Christianity in China: Tibet

 The Qing government permitted Christian missionaries to enter and proselytize in Tibetan lands, in order to weaken the power of the Tibetan Buddhist lamas, who refused to give allegiance to the Chinese.
-The Tibetan lamas were alarmed by Catholic missionaries converting natives to Roman Catholicism.
+The Tibetan lamas were alarmed by Catholic missionaries converting natives to Catholicism.
 During the 1905 Tibetan Rebellion the Tibetan Buddhist Gelug Yellow Hat sect led a Tibetan revolt, with Tibetan men being led by lamas against Chinese officials, western Christian missionaries and native Christian converts.
 Wine making vineyards were left behind by them.

 Xinjiang

 Christianity is a minority religion in the Xinjiang region of the People's Republic of China.
 The dominant ethnic group, the Uygur, are predominantly Muslim and very few are known to be Christian.

 In 1904, George Hunter with the China Inland Mission opened the first mission station for CIM in Xinjiang.
 But already in 1892, the Mission Covenant Church of Sweden started missions in the area around Kashgar, and later built mission stations, churches, hospitals and schools in Yarkant and Yengisar.
 In the 1930s there were several hundreds of Christians among this people, but because of persecution the churches were destroyed and the believers were scattered.
 The missionaries were forced to leave because of ethnic and factional battles during the Kumul Rebellion in the late 1930s.